yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields/04-quantum-fields-and-antiparticles.rst.txt

 where :math:`i, j \in \{1,2,3\}` and :math:`\epsilon` is the totally anti-symmetric sign.
 We see that the representation :math:`\Jscr_{\mu \nu}` is in fact reducible.
 Moreover, we see that that the corresponding representation :math:`D` of the Lorentz group given by :eq:`eq_dirac_field_linearize_representation` is not unitary, since while :math:`\Jscr_{ij}` are Hermitian, :math:`\Jscr_{i0}` are anti-Hermitian.
 The fact that :math:`D` is not unitary will have consequences when we try to construct the interaction density as in :eq:`eq_construct_interaction_density_by_fields`, because products like :math:`\psi^{\dagger} \psi` will not be a scalar (see :ref:`Construction of the Interaction Density for Dirac Fields <sec_construction_of_the_interaction_density>`).

 Next let's consider the parity transformation, i.e., the transformation under spatial inversion, in the context of gamma matrices.
-In comparison with the transformation laws :eq:`eq_hpjk_cojugated_by_space_and_time_inversions`, we can define
+In comparison with the transformation laws :eq:`eq_hpjk_conjugated_by_space_and_time_inversions`, we can define

 .. math:: \beta \coloneqq \ifrak \gamma_0 = \begin{bmatrix*}[r] 0 & 1 \\ 1 & 0 \end{bmatrix*}
 	:label: eq_dirac_field_beta_matrix